FINRA Securities Arbitration

 If your brokerage account has large unexplained losses or if there are many transactions in the account within a short period of time or after many years you are just “treading water,” you may be a victim of investor abuse.

-Our firm represents investors nationally in securities/investment related disputes between and among investors and brokerage firms and brokers through the FINRA Dispute Resolution forum.
+Our firm represents investors nationwide in securities/investment-related disputes between and among investors and brokerage firms and brokers through the FINRA Dispute Resolution forum.

 We work with our clients to assist them in recovering losses caused by stockbroker misconduct.
 Even the most seasoned investor can unwittingly become a victim of an unscrupulous broker and/or brokerage firm.

 Common causes of action in the FINRA Arbitration claims we bring on behalf of our investor clients include: